build-week-ft-water-my-plants-4/back-end/README.md

 [DELETE] /api/users/:id - deletes the user of the specified id Safe to use.
 Does not reopen the id.
 The id of newly created users will skip the id numbers of deleted users.

+# dummy data
+Current users that you can use to test endpoints are:
+1. 'donkey kong'
+2. 'spiderman'
+3. 'xavier'
+The password for each of these users is 'green'
+PHONE NUMBERS SHOULD NOT BE NEEDED TO LOG IN